-Then the prince decided to call on her old tutor, Salomon de Caus.
+Then the prince decided to call on the princess's old tutor, Salomon de Caus.
 Not only was he perhaps the closest thing she had ever had to a friend, he was also a man of remarkable talents.
-As an engineer and inventor he was unparalleled.
-During a tête-à-tête the prince, Inigo Jones and Salamon de Caus surmised that they would create the most sumptuous gardens the world had ever seen.
+As an engineer and inventor, he was unparalleled.
+During a tête-à-tête, the prince, Inigo Jones, and Salamon de Caus surmised that they would create the most sumptuous gardens the world had ever seen.
 An otherworldly place where the princess would be completely separated from reality.
 And this they did: the Hortus Palantinus became known as the Eighth Wonder of the World.

 During the construction of the gardens, Inigo Jones at some point expressed his amazement concerning the technological prowess Salamon de Caus exhibited.

 Verily, if anyone has ever come close to emulating the achievements of Leonardo Da Vinci, it is you, he said.

 To which de Caus answered: well, that I have done already.

 Then I challenge you to build a new version of Da Vinci’s legendary mechanical lion, Jones spoke.

 A couple of months later several mechanical lions roamed through the gardens of Heidelberg castle.
 And the lions were accompanied by many other, perhaps even more miraculous objects, most remarkable of which were the statue, based on the legend of the singing statue of Memnon, that began to moan when hit by rays of sunlight, and a 192 meter long track on which four mechanical Greek Olympian athletes held a footrace against each other.